ReWrite-Media/makecode/python/hai2025/wood1.md

 # Classifying Materials

 ## Step 1
 This is your coding interface.
-Whenever you're ready to run code, press the green "play" button.
-If you ever get stuck, click the "lightbulb" for help.
-If you make a mistake with any starter code, click the back arrow under this box to undo your changes (you can also use ctrl+z if you're using a keyboard).
+Whenever you're ready to run code, press the green "Start" button on the bottom right.
+If you ever get stuck, click the "lightbulb" for help on the top right.
+If you make a mistake with any starter code, click the back arrow below this box to undo your changes (you can also use ctrl+z if you're using a keyboard).
 Hit next when you're ready to start!

 #### ~ tutorialhint
 Press "play" when you're ready to run your code.